dassiorleando/tasktor/README.md

 $ cd tasktor
 $ meteor
 ```
-Now with default configuration it is available at: http://localhost:3000
+Now with default configurations it will be available at: [http://localhost:3000](http://localhost:3000)

 Enjoy it :)